Disneyland Logo

 Disneyland Emblem

 The high contrast of strokes and the illusion of slanting to the left side make the logo dynamic.
-It feels like a fabulous addition to Disneyland world.
-As for the word “Park,” the designers chose an unusual sans serif font – a geometric grotesque with rectangular protrusions on the edges.
+It feels like a fabulous addition to Disneyland World.
+As for the word “Park,” the designers chose an unusual sans-serif font, a geometric grotesque with rectangular protrusions along the edges.

 Disneyland Symbol

 The theme park icon uses two color schemes.
-The classic option is a combination of black and white.
-It is presented in the first logo and the emblem with the image of the castle.
-A later version involves a combination of white with a bright shade of blue called Cyan-Blue Azure (#3081C3).
-The latter is associated with the sky, constancy, eternity, and honesty, and in heraldry denotes loyalty and good glory.
+The classic option is black and white, as seen in the first logo and emblem, featuring the castle image.
+A later version combines white with a bright blue called Cyan-Blue Azure (#3081C3).
+The latter is associated with the sky, constancy, eternity, and honesty; in heraldry, it denotes loyalty and good glory.